Finance Options for Your Surgery

 Credit Cards and Personal Loans

-Most banks or credit unions offer credit cards or personal loans with low interest rates or even interest-free periods.
+Most banks or credit unions offer credit cards or personal loans with low-interest rates or even interest-free periods.
 Make sure you check out their terms and conditions.
 There are several websites dedicated to comparing credit cards to find the best deal.

 Super Fund Withdrawal

-This allows you to use your own funds – but it’s not that easy.
-The Department of Human Services (DHS) has a stringent application process for early release of your superannuation under compassionate medical grounds.
-To find out more visit the ATO website.
+This allows you to use your own super funds – but it’s not that easy.
+You have to qualify and there is a strict application process for early release of your superannuation under compassionate medical grounds.

 Redrawing on Your Mortgage